KingEnderBrine/-RoR2-PartialMetamorphosis/README.md

 Mod was made to play with friends, who don't want to play as random survivors.

 # Changelog
+**1.2.2**

+* Added config for how much stages should pass until metamorphosis will be applied next time.

 **1.2.1**

 * Fixed for `1.1.1.2` RoR version.